YordanGeorgiev/qto/doc/md/concepts_doc.md

 ### 1.3.
 Related documentation
-This document is part of the Issue-Tracker application documentation-set, which contains the following documents:
+This document is part of the qto application documentation-set, which contains the following documents:
+ - ReadMe - the initial readme file of the project
+ - Concepts - contains the concepts of the application
  - UserStories - the collection of userstories used to describe "what is desired"
  - SystemGuide - architecture and System description
  - DevOps Guide - a guide for the developers and devops operators
  - Installation Guide - a guide for installation of the application
  - Features and Functionalities - description of the current features and functionalities
+ - Requirements - description of the Requirements for the application

-All the documents should be updated and redistributed in combination of the current version of the application and should be found under the following directories: doc/md doc/pdf doc/xls according to the file format used for the documentation storage.
+All the documents should be updated and redistributed in combination of the current version of the application and should be found under the doc/md directory.